How 2020 Laid the Groundwork for Moore v. Harper

 Even though the theory has been rejected by the Supreme Court as recently as 2015, the avalanche of litigation brought by Republicans during the 2020 election gave it new life.
 In case after case, they invoked the ISL theory to argue against emergency changes to election rules and, after the election, to support overturning the results.
-Even though few of these cases were successful, Republicans’ efforts in this litigation laid the groundwork for this upcoming case by bringing a previously fringe theory into the mainstream.
+Though few of these cases were successful, Republicans’ efforts in this litigation laid the groundwork for this upcoming case by bringing a previously fringe theory into the mainstream.
 Now, the Court has an opportunity to endorse this undemocratic theory — with potentially dire consequences for our democracy.

 The Republican Party and the Trump campaign began raising ISL theory claims leading up to the 2020 election.

 In response to the COVID-19 pandemic, many states made emergency changes to election rules to accommodate increased mail-in voting or otherwise make it safer for people to cast their ballots.
 Since these decisions were largely made by election officials or ordered by courts instead of by the state legislatures, Republican organizations and the Trump campaign launched a coordinated challenge to these changes using the ISL theory.